Moorea Highlights Private Tour: Natural and Cultural Attraction

 Top Attractions

-A vibrant market offering a wide array of fresh produce, local crafts, and traditional Polynesian items.
-It's a great place to experience the local culture and pick up souvenirs.
+A vibrant market offering fresh produce, local crafts, and Polynesian souvenirs.
+It's a great place to experience the local culture and flavors.

-Market 1-2 hours Free to enter, bargaining expected
+Market 1-2 hours Free to enter, prices vary for purchases

 Nature 1-2 hours Free